The Power of Training: How Different Neural Network Setups Influence the Energy Demand: Multitask Learning Paradigm Results

 \section{Multitask Learning Paradigm Results}

 For the multitask scenario trained on CelebA, we utilize the ResNet18 architecture pre-trained on ImageNet as the encoder.
 Due to ImageNets size and required training time, we decided to recycle an already existing, pre-trained model.
-As a side note, the best option to save energy in machine learning is the usage of already existing, pre-trained models to compensate their energy consumption further.
+As a side note, the best option to save energy in machine learning is the usage of already existing, pre-trained models from external, shared sources to compensate their energy investment further.

 For our experiment, the nature of the CelebA dataset with multiple properties labeled per image, we focus on training a multitask classifier and measuring the energy consumption including the pre-trained encoder.
 More specifically, we train a classifier to classify 40 facial attributes and the 40 most represented person identities of a CelebA image.